An Online Value Proposition Canvas Template for Teams

 “the product side doesn’t guide the user into creative thinking and honest self-evaluation…and the customer side doesn’t guide the user into deep empathy for their customers or draw out enough new insights.”

-Peter created a canvas focused on getting teams to think more deeply about the customer user experience, and distributed it under a Creative Commons license, so everyone can print it out and use it in brainstorming meetings.
+Peter created a canvas focused on getting teams to think more deeply about the customer user experience.

 Value proposition canvas sections

 Here’s an overview of the different sections of the template.
 You can use sticky notes, scribbles, images, and videos to add ideas to the board.
 Keep the original board in a template project folder, and duplicate a copy of the board whenever you need a fresh version.

 - Features – Describe how your product works and what it does.